-- Most riding toys can be used once a child is able to sit up well while unsupported – but check with the manufacturer's recommendation.
+- Most riding toys can be used once a child is able to sit up well while unsupported — but check the manufacturer's recommendations.
 Riding toys like rocking horses and wagons should come with safety harnesses or straps and be stable and secure enough to prevent tipping.

 - Hand-me-down and homemade toys should be carefully evaluated.
 They may not have undergone testing for safety.
-Do not give your infant painted toys made before 1978; they may have paint that contains lead.
+Do not give your infant painted toys made before 1978, as they might have paint that contains lead.

-- Stuffed animals and other toys that are sold or given away at carnivals, fairs, and in vending machines are not required to meet safety standards.
+- Stuffed animals and other toys that are sold or given away at carnivals and fairs are not required to meet safety standards.
 Check carnival toys carefully for loose parts and sharp edges before giving them to your infant.

 Check to see if a toy has been recalled by the Consumer Product Safety Commission (CPSC) by browsing their recall page, here.
 You also can join a mailing list to receive news about the most up-to-date toy recalls.

-- Never give balloons or latex gloves to a child younger than age 8.
+- Never give balloons or latex gloves to kids younger than 8 years old.
 A child who is blowing up or chewing on a balloon or gloves can choke by inhaling them.
 Inflated balloons pose a risk because they can pop without warning and be inhaled.

-- Never give your infant vending machine toys, which often contain small parts.
+- Never give your baby vending machine toys, which often contain small parts.